codymstouffer67/codymstouffer67.github.io/index.md

 ## Welcome to my GitHub Page

-Eventually I will compile a few different projects and coding that I have done to showcase what I have learned over the years.
+Eventually I will compile a few different projects and code that I have written to showcase what I have learned over the years.

 Topics and Languages to hit.
 ```markdown